armory/documentation/_spinnaker/operator-config.md

       rosco: {}

     # spec.spinnakerConfig.files - This section allows you to include any other raw string files not handle above.
-    # The KEY is the filepath and filename of where it should be placed
+    # The KEY is the filepath and filename of where it should be placed.
-    #   - Files here will be placed into ~/.hal/default/ on halyard
+    #   - Files here will be placed into ~/.hal/default/ on halyard.
-    #   - __ is used in place of / for the path separator
+    #   - __ (double underscore) is used in place of / for the path separator.
-    # The VALUE is the contents of the file.
+    # The VALUE Contents of the file.
-    #   - Use the | YAML symbol to indicate a block-style multiline string
+    #   - Use the | YAML symbol to indicate a block-style multiline string.
-    #   - We currently only support string files
+    #   - We currently only support string files.
-    #   - NOTE: Kubernetes has a manifest size limitation of 1MB
+    #   - NOTE: Kubernetes has a manifest size limitation of 1MB.
     files: {}
   #      profiles__rosco__packer__example-packer-config.json: |
   #        {